albar965/littlenavmap-manual/en/FEATURES.md

 * Platforms: Windows 7, 8, 10, Linux and macOS.
 * Support for Flight Simulator X, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and X-Plane 11.
 * Modern and easy to use interface: Using a main menu, context menus, toolbars, dock windows, undo, recent file lists and more.
 * Data is collected from flight simulator stock and add-on files.
-No need to buy or download external data like AIRAC cycles.
+Navdata updates are optional.
+* Navigation data can be updated from Navigraph.
+A cycle 1707 database is included in the download and includes navaids, airways, airspaces and procedures.
 * Scenery library databases for flight simulators are stored separately and can be changed on the fly.
 * Display of METARs or decoded weather data from Flight Simulator, _Active Sky Next_, _AS16_, _Active Sky for P3Dv4_, X-Plane downloaded weather, NOAA and VATSIM in tooltips and information windows.
 * The program saves almost all settings including the flight plan, window positions, searches and more and restores everything on start up.